yoshuawuyts/speaking/README.md

-[2016-05] accepted  nodeschool-tokyo choo: the little framework that could [2016-06] accepted  nodeconf-oslo    tiny messages for big architectures [2016-07] accepted  react-hamburg    choo choo choo [2016-07] accepted  remote-js-meetup choo choo choo [2016-08] denied    cascadiafest     pull-stream: the little module that could [2016-08] accepted  cascadiafest     the anatomy of a node server [2016-08] denied    cascadiafest     virtual no more
+[2016-05] accepted  nodeschool-tokyo choo: the little framework that could [2016-06] accepted  nodeconf-oslo    tiny messages for big architectures [2016-07] accepted  react-hamburg    choo choo choo [2016-07] accepted  remote-meetup    choo choo choo [2016-08] denied    cascadiafest     pull-stream: the little module that could [2016-08] accepted  cascadiafest     the anatomy of a node server [2016-08] denied    cascadiafest     virtual no more